Schutterij: Currently

 There are many schutterijen in the Netherlands who still honour the old traditions; in the Catholic regions many municipalities have several of them.
 For instance the schutterij of Geertruidenberg, made up of people who meet regularly to dress in traditional costume and demonstrate how cannons were used in strongholds.
 Most of these schutterijen (also known as) gilden were founded in the 1300-1600 and some of the earliest in 1100-1200.
 Some of these schutterijen towards the north of the Netherlands were founded during the first half of the 20th century and many of them are the same kind of associations as a German Schützenbruderschaft.
-Likewise, the Oud Limburgs Schuttersfeest, or the "Old Limburg's Schutter Festival" (OLS) is an annual event in which more than 160 schutterijen (sjötterie) from Belgian and Dutch Limburg compete against each other.
-The winner organizes the event the following year and takes home "De Um", the highest prize for a schutter.
-There are multiple different kinds of these in different Province's in the Netherlands for example NBFS that's for North-Brabant they have around 270 schutterijen.
-Sometimes referred to as Noord-Brabantse Schuttersgilden but that is not the official term.
+Likewise, the Oud Limburgs Schuttersfeest ('Old Limburgish Schutter Festival') is an annual event in which more than 160 schutterijen (sjötterie) from Belgian and Dutch Limburg compete against each other.
+The winner organises the event the following year and takes home "De Um", the highest prize for a schutter.
+There are multiple different kinds of these in different Provinces in the Netherlands for example NBFS that's for North-Brabant they have around 270 schutterijen.
+Sometimes referred to as Noord-Brabantse Schuttersgilden, but that is not the official term.